-Coral reefs are among the most productive and biologically diverse ocean ecosystems on Earth.
+Coral reefs are among the most productive and biodiverse ocean ecosystems on Earth.
 Many local human communities depend on tropical coral reefs for cultural practices, fisheries, and coastal protection.
 Unfortunately, coral reefs are threatened by the combined effects of local human impacts and global climate change.

 New research published in Nature demonstrates that integrating land and sea in coastal ocean management supports the continued persistence of coral reef ecosystems in our changing climate.
 The study was led by NOAA’s Pacific Islands Fisheries Science Center and Bangor University in the United Kingdom.